Scarabol/rock-raiders-web/README.md

 ### Cosmetics

 - Raider scene entity position/rotation not correct when thrown by rocky
-- Mesh texture not shown for lava rockies
+- Lava rockies texture not using correct UV coordinates
 - Show health percentage in vehicle tooltip
 - Play vehicle SFX when tooltip is shown
 - Make tooltips stay on screen and follow cursor